Expert Shoulder Physiotherapy Melbourne

 To prevent shoulder injuries, it's important to maintain good posture and use ergonomic techniques in daily tasks.
 Engaging in regular exercise programs that include strengthening exercises for the back muscles and rotator cuff can help maintain shoulder height and muscle strength.
 Additionally, learning safe lifting techniques and avoiding repetitive stress on the shoulder can reduce the risk of acute pain and overuse injuries.

-6. What non-surgical treatment options are available for shoulder conditions?
+6. what non-surgical treatment optoins are available for shoulder conditions?

 Non-surgical treatment options for shoulder conditions include physiotherapy treatments, joint mobilisation, and soft tissue massage.
 These approaches aim to reduce pain, improve joint function, and address issues like scar tissue and limited range of motion.
 In cases where surgery is not required, these therapies can effectively manage conditions such as shoulder impingement and labrum tears, helping patients avoid re-injury.